danrot/danrot.github.io/_posts/2020-10-07-automatic-command-execution-on-file-changes-with-entr.md

 ack "new Media()" -l | entr phpunit
 ```

+*The `-l` flag of the `ack` command will only list the files containing this content, not the content itself.
+It is
+necessary, because otherwise `entr` get more than just a list of entries, and it wouldn't be able to handle that.*

 Of course you can also combine this new knowledge with any of your previous knowledge of your shell.
 But keep in mind
 that this is still not as powerful as Jest's watch feature.
 That is because Jest can analyze the JavaScript code, and
 will even be able to tell which files are importing a changed file, and include that information when finding the tests
 that are affected by this change.

+## Reuse that watch mode with other commands

-But since we have found now a more generic solution to this problem (which comes with the just mentioned downsides)
+Since we have found now a more generic solution to this problem (which comes with the just mentioned downsides) **we
-**we are able to also reuse that command in other situations**.
+are able to also reuse that command in other situations**.
 Something that I found very helpful is to automatically
 create new HTML output when I am building one of my
 [markdown presentations](/2020/03/28/creating-highly-customizable-html-presentation-with-markdown-and-pandoc.html).
 All
 I have to do to make this work is to write a command like this, which will then run and create a new HTML output